 Within a few years of becoming an instructor, Savant oversaw the expansion of the school from one to three studios, and earned the titles of Artistic Director and Head of the Theater Company.
-Mr. Savant helped train some of the most successful actors working in film and television today, including Ashley Judd, James Franco, Scott Caan, Scott Wolf, Scott Haze, Tessa Thompson, Jim Parrack, Reed Diamond, Heather Morris, Shawnee Smith, Nestor Carbonell, Kathryn Morris, Charisma Carpenter, Jamie Anne Allman, Wentworth Miller and hundreds of other working actors.
+Mr. Savant helped train some of the most successful actors working in film and television today, including Ashley Judd, James Franco, Scott Caan, Scott Wolf, Scott Haze, Tessa Thompson, Jim Parrack, Reed Diamond, Jean Elie, Heather Morris, Shawnee Smith, Nestor Carbonell, Kathryn Morris, Charisma Carpenter, Jamie Anne Allman, Wentworth Miller and hundreds of other working actors.

 Mr. Savant earned a B.A Degree in Theater from Penn State University, and an M.F.A. from California State University, Long Beach.
 In 1987 he joined Playhouse West in Los Angeles, where legendary acting teacher Sanford Meisner chose to teach his private classes after moving to Los Angeles in 1987.
 Along with Robert Carnegie and Jeff Goldblum, Mr. Savant is one of only a handful of teachers privileged to observe Mr. Meisner teach during this time, learning the up-to-date innovations in Meisner's technique until his retirement.

 Mr. Savant is a Founding member, and served over 20 years as the Artistic Director of the award-winning Playhouse West Theater Company in L.A., directing, writing and acting in many of the productions.
 Mr. Savant created, directed and co-wrote the critically-acclaimed, award-winning production, “Welcome Home, Soldier”, hailed as “the year’s most powerful theater” and “Best Drama” when it opened in 1991.
 The plays closed in Los Angeles in 2016 after 25 smash years.
 For many years the play held the distinction of being the longest-running drama in the country.
-Mr. Savant directed two more productions of the play in West Chester, PA (2014) and in Philadelphia (2015), PA.
+Mr. Savant directed three more productions of the play in West Chester, PA (2014) and in Philadelphia (2015 & 2019), PA.